-Together, we will look at financial applications of sequences and series and then tackle real-world financial decisions like home loans, savings accounts, car loans, and superannuation.
+Together, we will look at financial applications of sequences and series, and then tackle real-world financial decisions like home loans, savings accounts, car loans, and superannuation.
 Consider this your Band 6 study guide to ace the financial maths segment of your exam.

-Financial Applications of Sequences and Series
+What are the Financial Applications of Sequences and Series?

-Before we delve into financial applications, let's recap the basics.
+Before we delve into financial applications, let's recap the basics:

-A sequence is a list of numbers arranged in a specific order, while a series is the sum of the terms in a sequence.
+"A sequence is a list of numbers arranged in a specific order, while a series is the sum of the terms in a sequence."

-Using Geometric Sequences for Financial Analysis
+How to use Geometric Sequences for Financial Analysis?

 Geometric sequences are handy for modelling situations involving exponential growth and decay, which can be seen in real-world applications such as finance.
 For instance, consider investments, loans, and savings accounts.